About our business

 On April 8-24, we (Anne & Cortney) traveled to Namibia in south west Africa for our second mineral safari tour to that country.
 This time the tour was lead by our great friends Pat Tucci and Zelda Bailey, the new owners of Geodite and long-term mineral dealers from the Colorado Front Range area.
-As this was the first tour offered by the new Geodite, it was doubbed the “Guinnea Pig” tour and several appropriate mascots accompanied us on the trip.
+As this was the first tour offered by the new Geodite, it was doubbed the “Guinea Pig” tour and several appropriate mascots accompanied us on the trip.

 Namibia is the first country in the world to incorporate the protection of the environment into its constitution.
 Some 14% of the land is protected, this in a country slightly more than half the size of Alaska.
 The terrain is mostly high plateau with the Namib desert along the coast and the Kalahari Desert in the east.
 It looks a lot like southwestern New Mexico, especially if you replace the mesquite with acacia trees.
-The topic of Capricorn runs through the middle of the country.
+The tropic of Capricorn runs through the middle of the country.
 Namibia has a desert climate, it is hot, dry, and rainfall is very sparse and erratic.
 We arrived at the end of the rainy season and into their autumn.
 Still hot in the north (Etosha) yet foggy and cooler along the coast (Swakopmund).